 I’m always being asked about how to start a home business, especially if you have no money to “invest” in your business.
-Many bits of wisdom I have on business I take for granted, having started my first home business (or dorm business :)) nearly 25 years ago.
+Many bits of wisdom I have on business I take for granted, having started my first home business (or dorm business :)) more than 25 years ago.
 At the time, I had many preconceived ideas about what starting a business was all about, some of which were completely wrong.

 Here are some of the basic tips I’ve learned about starting your own home-based business or trying to earn a little side income while you’re home with your kids.

 1. You Need to Have Passion for Your Home Based Business Niche

 Without being passionate about what you’re doing, it’s not going to be easy to do when life gets hard, as it always does.
 You’ll find it much harder to stick with something through the hard times if you don’t completely love it.